OffchainLabs/arbitrum-classic/packages/arb-bridge-eth/README.md

-# arb-ethbridge
+# arb-bridge-eth

 ## Deploy with Docker

 ```
 sudo docker build -t arb-ethbridge .
 sudo docker run -p 7545:7545 -it arb-ethbridge
 ```

 Arbitrum technologies are patent pending.
 This repository is offered under the Apache 2.0 license.
-See License.txt for details.
+See LICENSE for details.